CANDELbio/conjtalk2023/presentation.md

   - Clojure (both directly from Datomic and as query lib client)
   - Python, or whatever other data science language

-(see our other talk)
-Give Mike’s work a big shoutout:
+---

+# Experience Report: Everything is Always Evolving

+---

+## CANDEL Ecosystem Grew from Here

+- RawSugar, upstream
+- WorkerBee, upstream
-Raw sugar upstream
+- Mantis, upstream
-Enflame downstream
-Give Robb’s work a big shoutout:
-Integration and preparation of data on samples, etc. going into raw sugar and eventually CANDEL Mantis getting data out of images
+- Enflame, analysis enablement, dashboard

+---

+## RawSugar

+- Structure handling of raw files
+- Relating data as received by vendor with what goes into CANDEL

+---

+## Mantis

+Mantis supports a flow cytometry-like gating workflow for images.
+(Classifying cell phenotype from scatterplots of marker intensities)

+- aggregates features to the level of a cell population or cell
+- cell population or cell level features modeled in CANDEL's data model.

+---

+## Example data history: molecular data

+- sample manifest and raw assay files
+- recorded and stored with RawSugar, pushed into pipelines
+- processed data stored with RawSugar
+- workerbee used to prepare data for CANDEL and generate config snippet
+- prepared data and config committed to azure repo
+- then transacted into a CANDEL database

+---

+## Example data history

+- sample manifest and raw image files
+- recorded and stored with RawSugar
+- image files used in mantis to generate cell population data
+- cell population data added to CANDEL config
+- then transacted into a CANDEL database

+---

+## Research Accomplished: Highlights

-Research we accomplished
+- Research we accomplished
-Nature papers, etc.
+- Nature papers, etc.

+---

+## PRINCE Study: (Paper Link)

-Go through all the data harmonized in PRINCE study Distill key findings from that
+- Go through all the data harmonized in PRINCE study

+---

+## PRINCE Study: distill key findings

+---

-Things that went well and things that didn’t
+# Things that went well and things that didn’t

-Schema evolution happened and went well
+---

+## Designing around Schema Evolution was the Biggest Win

+If you take nothing else from this talk:

+- the schema constantly evolved
+- we handled its evolution without code changes by doing things in a data driven fashion
+  - pret infers its data compilation logic from schema and metamodel
+  - enflame, etc. also generated queries, etc. from inspection of schema
+  - only some code changes required R library modifications

+---

+## Data Harmonization Effort at PICI: Less Work, More Consistent

-Data harmonization effort greatly reduced
+- Data harmonization effort greatly reduced
-Most common pain point was: “I don’t know what this spec error means” Ok this is a broken record, yes we’re adults and responsible for massaging the error quality (if it makes sense for staffing and priorities) but more importantly:
+- Most common pain point was: “I don’t know what this spec error means
+- Good problem to have!

 These were always real problems with the data!
 We kept them out of research!

+^ We know we could have done more to handle/clean up spec based errors.

+---

+# Rough Edges

+Fault here is ours alone, not Clojure or Datomic's.

+---

+## Handling datasets built against different schema versions

-Long time to get acceptable solution for dataset evolution, versioning, etc.
+It took a long time to get acceptable solution for dataset evolution, versioning, etc.

+---

-Just use multiple dbs stupid
+## Just use multiple Datomic dbs stupid

-Transactional boundaries didn’t really matter
+- transactional boundaries didn’t really matter (entire dataset split across transactions in alrge batches)
+- transactions were never 'live'.
-Multiple versions of db could be stood up
+- Multiple versions of db could be stood up

+---

+## Big data and big-ish data

-Big data doesn’t fit well in Datomic, even when it maps to Datoms Measurements and creation of measurement matrix/tensor class We did this in TSV for R and ease of import, arrow/parquet probably more efficient for tables For cloud systems, it probably makes more sense to go into zarr or something similar.
+- Big data doesn’t fit well in Datomic, even when it maps to Datoms
+- Measurements and creation of measurement matrix/tensor class
+- We did this in TSV for R and ease of import, arrow/parquet probably more efficient for tables
+- For cloud systems, it probably makes more sense to go into zarr or something similar.
+- If you want to do that, it would be a minimal code change.

+---

+## What we're open sourcing

-This is all open sourced now
+- This is all open sourced now at CANDELBio
-Data harmonization problems aren’t unique to biology We expect data unification/harmonization needs across science could benefit from this toolkit We expect other categories of data science can benefit RIP PICI Informatics
+- Data harmonization problems aren’t unique to biology
+- We expect data unification/harmonization needs across science could benefit from this toolkit
-Parting gift to the scientific and software communities (Maybe, time allowing) Highlight of harmonization needed for Pattern, Noetik, etc Chance to highlight respective missions
-Talking about how much it makes sense for:
-One labs’ data generation process vs.
-A next generation data commons unifying diverse sources of data
+- We expect other categories of data science can benefit

+---

+# Where we are now

+Getting data at a scale that will support ML, data-driven insights from biology.

+- Noetik's mission
+- Pattern's mission